The Differences Between 1966 and 1967 MustangsLast Updated June 12, 2023 | Meghan Drummond

 The 1966 Mustang’s grille was a wall of horizontal bars behind a corralled Mustang logo.
 In 1967, Ford returned to a look more reminiscent of the 1965 Mustang.

 The grille on the 1967 Mustang featured vertical and horizontal bars on the corral surrounding the pony.
 Instead of the horizontal bars, a black honeycomb grille was behind the pony.
 The GT’s grill stayed the same, with fog lights mounted into the grille.
+If you want to learn how to install aftermarket fog lights on your classic Mustang, check out our in-depth guide.

 Perhaps one of the most immediately recognizable changes, in 1967, the rear panel of the Mustang changed from its former convex design to a concave one.
 The back looks almost like the tail of a duck, and even the taillights follow the concave lines.
 Additionally, the taillights are ringed in chrome.